OjeWilliams/PGEXERCISES/codes/Aggregation.md

 20.Classify facilities into equally sized groups of high, average, and low based on their revenue.
 Order by classification and facility name.
 ```
 -- another tricky one for me but I am also sure I have to use NTILE() or some kind of NTH_VALUE
+-- So this works but it doesn't return them in the order as shown in their expected results

 SELECT name,
 CASE WHEN myclass = 1 THEN 'high'